County Guide

 Chester

 Chester (est. pop.
-34,000 — U.S. Census Bureau, 2023 ACS) is a small city on the Delaware River in the county's southeastern corner.
-It is the county's oldest city and has historically had one of the highest violent crime rates of any Pennsylvania municipality.
-Chester's court filing volume for serious criminal matters is disproportionate to its population relative to the rest of Delaware County.
-Searches for Chester subjects should expect dense results in the UJS for criminal matters.
+34,000 — U.S. Census Bureau, 2023 ACS) is in the county's southeastern corner on the Delaware River.
+It is Pennsylvania's oldest city and has historically generated the highest violent crime rates per capita of any Pennsylvania municipality.
+Chester's court filing volume for serious criminal matters is disproportionate to its current population.
+UJS searches for Chester addresses should be expected to return dense criminal results.

 Haverford Township

 Haverford Township (est. pop.
-50,000 — U.S. Census Bureau, 2023 ACS) is an affluent inner-ring suburb immediately west of Philadelphia's Main Line communities.
-Its court filing volume is relatively low for its population, weighted toward civil and family law matters rather than criminal.
-Haverford College's presence in the adjacent Havertown community creates a small student-transient population in its ZIP codes.
+50,000 — U.S. Census Bureau, 2023 ACS) is an affluent inner-ring Philadelphia suburb immediately west of the Montgomery County Main Line communities.
+Haverford College's presence in the adjacent Havertown area creates a small student-era address component in campus-adjacent ZIP codes.
+Court filing rates are low and address histories are stable for most non-student Haverford Township residents.

 Common search scenarios